omarhameed/SYP-GambitGameDev/README.md

 - `MindGame.ui`: A UI file for visual design, possibly with Qt Designer or similar tools.
 - Project and solution files (`MindGameGUI.pyproj`, `MindGameGUI.sln`) for development with Python and Visual Studio, indicating a blend of these tools in GUI development.

+## EEG-Experiment-psychopy

+This new directory focuses on the implementation of EEG experiments using PsychoPy, a powerful software package for creating psychology stimuli in Python.
+The provided script, created with PsychoPy3 Experiment Builder (v2023.2.3), outlines a structured approach to running an EEG experiment.
+It includes the initialization of experiment parameters, participant information gathering, and the setup for data collection and logging.
+This script represents a comprehensive framework for executing behavioral experiments with EEG data collection, showcasing the integration of PsychoPy's capabilities into the project's experimental design framework.

 Overall, the repository is geared towards the development of an EEG-based game or experiment, with a significant focus on data analysis, experimental setup, and user interface design.